novyrix/Severius-Travel/README.md

 - **Deployment**: Vercel
 - **CMS**: TipTap Rich Text Editor

-## 📞 Contact Severius Travel& Adventures is a premier travel agency specializing in curated African safari experiences, cultural journeys, and luxury getaways.
-Based in Kenya, we bring you closer to Africa's breathtaking landscapes, diverse cultures, and world-renowned wildlife.

 ## 🏢 About Severius Travel

 Founded in 2014, Severius Travel has been creating unforgettable travel experiences across East Africa, Southern Africa, and North Africa.
-We don't just sell tours—we design personalized journeys that reflect your interests, pace, and style.
+We design personalized journeys that reflect your interests, pace, and style.

 ### 🌟 Our Mission
 To make Africa's most beautiful destinations accessible, seamless, and inspiring for travelers worldwide through expert planning, trusted partnerships, and genuine passion for discovery.